 Peru Biking is a mountain bike tour agency that prides itself on offering challenging mountain bike rides for experienced MTB riders.
 These are seriously some of the most epic mountain bike rides in the world!
 In Cusco, and Peru on the whole, there are very few singletrack trails that would be considered easy or moderate (i.e., green-level or easier blue-level trails at a bike park).
 Most trails are either ancient Incan trails or local footpaths that have been adapted for MTB addicts!
 Cool, right?
-The best way to remotely evaluate the trails that we offer is to review our difficulty levels, check out some of our videos on our YouTube or Vimeo channels and to read the trail descriptions on our web page.
+The best way to remotely evaluate the trails that we offer is to review our difficulty levels, check out some of our videos on our YouTube channel and to read the trail descriptions on our web page.

 Peru Biking rates rides on a four-level scale; each level is described below:

 TRAIL WIDTH: 50 cm (20 in.) or more